 Adobe Creative Cloud is a suite of multiple editing apps — think something akin to Microsoft Office, except even more expansive — that contains the full-featured Adobe Photoshop graphic design program along with a bundle of other software.
 The full Creative Cloud umbrella covers apps like Lightroom, Illustrator, Dreamweaver, and Premiere, to name only a few of the most popular, and follows a subscription-based structure where you pay a monthly or yearly fee (a yearly plan is arguably the best way to score an Adobe Photoshop deal here).
 There are different plans available as well, so you don’t necessarily have to pay for the whole thing if you don’t need it.
 Adobe Creative Cloud is premium software with a price tag to match, but it contains the full-featured version of Photoshop and is far and away the best choice for professionals and other serious users.
 One of the above Photoshop deals may also help you save some money on it, too.

-Released last October, the latest 2020 revision of Adobe Photoshop Elements succeeded Photoshop LE (Limited Edition) as Adobe’s entry-level raster graphics editor and is the best choice for amateur and casual users.
-The standard Photoshop Elements 2020 package is more focused on photography and photo editing than on 2D graphic design, making it less useful than Creative Cloud (which features the standard full-featured Photoshop program) for professional use.
+The latest 2023 revision of Adobe Photoshop Elements succeeded the 2022 version as Adobe’s entry-level raster graphics editor and is the best choice for amateur and casual users.
+The standard Photoshop Elements 2023 package is more focused on photography and photo editing than on 2D graphic design, making it less useful than Creative Cloud (which features the standard full-featured Photoshop program) for professional use.
 Nonetheless, it’s a great pick for hobbyists and general users, especially when you consider that it’s considerably cheaper than Adobe Creative Cloud and doesn’t tether you to a monthly or yearly payment plan.

 Is Adobe Photoshop a subscription?